crystal-lang/rfcs/0002-execution-contexts.md

   => we might want to move to our own primitives on top of epoll (Linux) and kqueue (BSDs) since we already wrap IOCP (Win32) and a PR for `io_uring` (Linux) so we don’t have to stick to libevent2 limitations (e.g. we may be able to allocate events on the stack since we always suspend the fiber).

 Ideally developers would be able to create custom execution contexts.
 That means we must have public APIs for at least the EventLoop and maybe the Scheduler (at least its resume method), which sounds like a good idea.

+In addition, synchronization primitives, such as `Channel(T)` or `Mutex`, must allow communication and synchronization across execution contexts, and thus be thread-safe.

 ## Changes